nadinekuo/www/about/releases/ET_2019_10_announcement.md

 * [SelfForce-1D](https://bitbucket.org/peterdiener/selfforce-1d.git)

 The ETK is embracing a new model of assigning credit: Until now, the 2012 Einstein Toolkit paper was the common way to cite the Einstein Toolkit (though we suggested citing the website itself).
-In this release, however, we will begin using a ["DOI"](https://doi.org/10.5281/zenodo.3522086) to recognize the many contributers that have worked on the toolkit since that time.
+In this release, however, we will begin using [https://doi.org/10.5281/zenodo.3522086](https://doi.org/10.5281/zenodo.3522086) to recognize the many contributers that have worked on the toolkit since that time.

 In principle, the Einstein Toolkit was always intended to be a collection of codes for exploring numerical relativity, not simply a collection of arrangements and thorns for the Cactus Framework.
 Going forward, SelfForce-1D will have regular releases using the same release tags as the Cactus-based codes, and will have a similar setup for the running of test-suites.
 While the new code will not download at the same time as the Cactus-based code, download instructions will appear in the same places.